Lyf Hotel room with double bed, sofa

 • Each room has its own fridge

 The staff are friendly, and the surrounding area offers lots of dining choices.
-Single rooms are available, but they are tiny, so even if travelling alone, I would probably pay extra for a double.
+Single rooms are available but tiny, so even if travelling alone, I’d probably pay extra for a double.

 Location: 9 Springfield Avenue Potts Point